johertrich/simple_torch_NFFT/readme.md

 ## Usage

-There exist different conventions to define the Fourier transform and normalizing (N)FFTs.
+There exist different conventions to define the Fourier transform and for normalizing (N)FFTs.
 In order to specify the functionality of the code precisely, we first have to define the problem setting.
-Afterwards, we have a look on the precise implementation
+Afterwards, we have a look on the precise implementation and give an example.

 ### Problem Setting: Fourier Transform on Non-equispaced Grids

 To fix the conventions and normalizations of the package, we briefly recall the definition of the Fourier transform on non-equispaced grids.
+Here, we only consider the cases "equidistant to non-equidistant" and "non-equidistant to equidistant" but not "non-equidistant to non-equidistant".
 For convenience, we stick to the 1D case.
 The forward problem is given by computing

 $$f_j=f(x_j)=\sum_{k=-N/2}^{N/2-1} \hat f_k e^{-2\pi k x_j},\quad j=1,...,M,$$